Simple multi-dataset detection: Instance segmentation

 \section{Instance segmentation}

 We further evaluate our label space learning algorithm and unified training framework on instance segmentation.
-We follow the ECCV Robust vision challenge set up to use 8 datasets: COCO, OpenImages, Mapillary, ScanNet, VIPER, CityScapes, WildDash and KITTI (the same as ~\reftbl{datasets}, except OpenImages segmentation set has 300 instead of 500 classes.).
+We follow the Robust vision challenge set up to use 8 datasets: COCO, OpenImages, Mapillary, ScanNet, VIPER, CityScapes, WildDash and KITTI (the same as ~\reftbl{datasets}, except OpenImages segmentation set has 300 instead of 500 classes.).
 Again, we leave WildDash and KITTI as testing only as they are small and similar to CityScapes and Mapillary.
 We run our label space learning algorithm (Section.
 4) on the remaining six datasets, resulting a unified label space of $358$ classes.
-We use CascadeRCNN~\citep{cai2018cascade} with a standard mask head as the detector, and train a $2\times$ schedule with ResNet50.
+We use CascadeRCNN~\cite{cai2018cascade} with a standard mask head as the detector, and train a $2\times$ schedule with ResNet50.
 The dataset-specific models are trained with $1\times$ or $2\times$ schedule depending on their size.

-Table.~\ref{table:zeroshot_inst} compares the unified detector (with instance segmentation) to dataset specific models.
+Table.~\ref{table:zeroshot_inst} compares the unified detector to dataset specific models.
 As expected, no single dataset-specific model performs well on all test domains.
 Our unified model performs consistently good on all training datasets.
 More importantly, it generalizes the best to the new test datasets (KITTI and WildDash) than any single dataset model.
-Table.~\ref{table:rvc_inst} compares our method with others on the test sets of RVC instance segmentation challenge.
-We outperform other entries on all datasets that have a valid submission.